-Specifically, a low computational complexity technique is implemented in the downlink direction in \cite{coronado2020adaptive}.
-An \ac{RFR} model is used to properly combine the aggregation and \ac{MCS} settings.
-Exhibited results are obtained for small and medium-sized networks up to 20 stations.
-This solution lowers the rate of re-transmission resulting in goodput improved by \SI{18.36}{\percent} when compared to legacy 802.11 aggregation mechanisms.
+\textcite{coronado2020adaptive} implement a low computational complexity technique for the downlink direction.
+A \ac{RFR} model configures both the aggregation and \ac{MCS} settings.
+Results are obtained for small and medium-sized networks (up to 20 stations).
+This solution lowers the rate of retransmission resulting in goodput improved by \SI{18.36}{\percent} when compared to legacy 802.11 aggregation mechanisms.